A Pre-Trial Forensic Examination

 While those federal and state orders have been under the radar for decades, they are now available on this site.
-For the December 17th, 1970, FTC Complaint, Decision and Order, docket #8816, regarding federal allegations of Aamco’s abusive sales practices, click here, then scroll down to page 1559.
+For the December 17th, 1970, FTC Complaint, Decision and Order, docket #8816, regarding federal allegations of Aamco’s abusive sales practices, click here.
 To read the FTC Complaint, Decision and Order governing Aamco’s sales of parts, equipment, merchandise and services to its franchisees, click here.

 With regard to the 14 state investigation resulting in the February, 1987, consent judgments (names of the states provided later), the Milwaukee Sentinel reported in its February 19th, 1987 edition, that then Wisconsin Attorney General, Donald J. Hanaway, stated at the time those investigations were conducted there was evidence nationwide “that Aamco service centers recommended or performed unnecessary repairs 73% of the time”…and… “By selling [the] transmission tear-down or removal service and by withholding information on prices until the transmission had been removed, AAmco obviously could hold customers hostage while pursuing the sale of hundreds of dollars worth of rebuilding services”.
 State investigators determined that Aamco’s diagnostic inspection service placed its customers at an unfair bargaining disadvantage and that “customers really had no choice because their transmissions were torn down and were on the bench”.
 Hanaway went on to say his own department experts insisted that up to 95% of transmission repairs could be determined without dismantling the transmission.
 State investigators reportedly found Aamco’s sales practices to be “unconscionable”.